Geometry of $1$-codimensional measures in Heisenberg groups: Disconnection of horizontal cones and flat measures

-The following proposition will allow us to show in Proposition \ref{boundi} that $\nu$ must be a horizontal $(2n+1)$-uniform cone.
-If this is not the case, we know by Proposition \ref{omgflat} that $\supp(\nu)$ is a vertical hyperplane $V$.
-On the other hand, Proposition \ref{bddss} implies that while $\lambda_1(j)$ is diverging, the other eigenvalues remain bounded.
-Therefore the limit of the quadrics $\mathbb{K}(0,\mathcal{D}_i,-1)$ must coincide with $\supp(\mu)$ by Proposition \ref{replica} but on the other hand it must be a proper subset of $V$:
+The following result will allow us to show in Proposition \ref{boundi} that $\nu$ must be a horizontal $(2n+1)$-uniform cone.
+If this is not the case, we know by Proposition \ref{omgflat} that $\supp(\nu)$ is a vertical hyperplane $V$ and in particular that the limit of the quadrics $\mathbb{K}(0,\mathcal{D}_i,-1)$ must contain $V$, see Proposition \ref{replica}.
+Furthermore, Proposition \ref{bddss} shows that while $\lambda_1(j)$ is diverging, all the other eigenvalues remain bounded.
+However, as we shall see in Proposition \ref{boundi}, this implies that the limit of the $\mathbb{K}(0,\mathcal{D}_i,-1)$ cannot contain any vertical hyperplane.

-\begin{proposizione} Let the sequence of matrices $\{\mathcal{D}_i\}$ be as above, i.e.: \begin{itemize} \item[(i)] $\mathbb{K}(0,\mathcal{D}_i,-1)$ for any $i\in\N$ supports a $(2n+1)$-uniform cone $\mu_i$ which converges to some $\nu$, \item[(ii)]$\lim_{i\to\infty}\vertiii{\mathcal{D}_i}=\lim_{i\to\infty}\lambda_i(1)=\infty.$ \end{itemize} Then the sequence $\{\lambda_i(2)\}_{i\in\N}$ is bounded. \end{proposizione}
+\begin{proposizione} Let the sequence of matrices $\{\mathcal{D}_i\}$ be as above, i.e.: \begin{itemize} \item[(i)] $\mathbb{K}(0,\mathcal{D}_i,-1)$ for any $i\in\N$ supports a $(2n+1)$-uniform cone $\mu_i$ which converges to some $\nu$, \item[(ii)]$\lim_{i\to\infty}\vertiii{\mathcal{D}_i}=\lim_{i\to\infty}\lvert\lambda_i(1)\rvert=\infty.$ \end{itemize} Then, the sequence $\{\lambda_i(2)\}_{i\in\N}$ is bounded. \end{proposizione}

 \begin{proof} By contradiction assume that $\lvert\lambda_i(2)\rvert\to\infty$ and let $e_i:=e_i(2)$ and $\lambda_i:=\lambda_i(2)$.
 We want to apply Theorem \ref{appendicefinale} to the points $h=e_i$.
 In order to do so we need to give an explicit expression to the quantities involved in \eqref{eq16} of Theorem \ref{appendicefinale}.
-First we compute the horizontal normal of $\mathbb{K}(0,\mathcal{D}_i,-1)$ at the point $(e_i,\langle e_i\mathcal{D}_ie_i\rangle)$:
+First we compute the horizontal normal of $\mathbb{K}(0,\mathcal{D}_i,-1)$ at the point $(e_i,\langle e_i,\mathcal{D}_ie_i\rangle)$:

 Secondly we compute the quantities $\langle\mathfrak{n}_i,\mathcal{D}_i\mathfrak{n}_i\rangle$, $\langle\mathfrak{n}_i,\mathcal{D}_i^2\mathfrak{n}_i\rangle$ and $\langle \mathfrak{n}_i,\mathcal{D}_iJ\mathfrak{n}_i\rangle$: